 So how does the media influence drug use, and how can you be aware of this effect so you don’t fall prey to the risks of marijuana abuse?
 It’s important to understand that while the drug has been shown to have merits for some people, it’s not necessarily harmless.

 With legalization and decriminalization becoming increasingly widespread, it’s likely that more first-time users will try marijuana without being prepared to handle the potential consequences.
-This makes it important that weed is still dealt with in a serious way, like alcohol.
+This makes it important that weed is still dealt with seriously, like alcohol.
 Just because something is legal and available, it doesn’t mean you can be overly casual with your habits.

 If you or a loved one are using marijuana and you’re unable to stop, you may have developed a dependency.
 Contact FHE Health today and learn about your options to get the help you need.